P-singh25/MICB475_24W2_Team_2/Meeting_minutes/Feb 14.md

 ### Aim 2
 1. Track gut bacteria migration through different organs
 2. Identify specific population of bacteria that are not previously present in other organs
 3. Identify the emergence of new bacteria in the lymphoid organs at the endpoint, and backtrack the origin

+### Question for Hans/Evelyn:
+1. All the annotations on the figures.
+Do they have to be using R?
+Can we annotate using other methods?
+2. Dendritic Cell 16 rRNA data was used in the paper, but we could not find it?
+3. What can we use to determine metabolic pathways associated with the bacteria we identify?
+How do we determine if the bacteria is pathogenic?
+4. Would we be able to correlate bacteria with disease severity (tumor progression?